Barefoot Holistics | Reflexology in Albany WA

 Picture

-Why do people get reflexology?
+Why choose reflexology?

 Foot pain and numbness

-Foot pain, tension or numbness
+Foot pain, tension and numbness

 Stress and anxiety